hennessymatt/hennessymatt.github.io/news/announcement_38.md

 layout: post
 date: 2026-05-05
 inline: true
-description: "We welcome Yuxing Wang to the group!
-Yuxing will carry out experiments on polyelectrolyte gels."
+description: "We welcome [Stella Wang](/members/members.qmd) to the group!
+Stella will carry out experiments on polyelectrolyte gels."
 ---